 135 MW of installed solar capacity scheduled to start construction in 2021.

-We have started the development of several grid-scale solar PV plants in Kenya.
-They are located in Narok, Laikipia and Kwale county and could provide the electricity needs of 45,000 Kenyan households.
+We are developing two grid-scale solar PV plants in Kenya.
+They are located in Narok and Kwale county.

 South Sudan’s first solar PV project, Gigawatt Global has secured land for a 10 MW field.